huaweicloud/huaweicloud-ansible-modules/README.md

 Prerequisite
 ------------

-The usage of this playbook role assumes that you've already setup an Ansible environment for Azure.
+The usage of this playbook role assumes that you've already setup an Ansible environment for HuaweiCloud.

 Installation